 Online Master’s in Communication Programs in Washington, D.C.

-At present, three universities in Washington, D.C. offer online master’s in communication programs.
+At present, four universities in Washington, D.C. offer online master’s in communication programs.
 These programs may be ideal for students who cannot attend weekly scheduled classes on-campus and for students who need addition flexibility to earn their degree due to personal or professional obligations.

 American University’s School of Communication offers an Online Master of Arts in Strategic Communication with optional concentrations in Advocacy and Social Impact, and Digital Communication Strategies and Analytics.
 This program is equivalent to the University’s campus-based MA in Strategic Communication, in terms of structure, curriculum, and graduation requirements.